AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Pedigree file
 ^^^^^^^^^^^^^

+The pedigree should contain one line for each individuals and three columns corresponding to the individual's identifier, their sire's identifier, and their dam's identifier.

-The pedigree file should have three columns, individual, father, and mother.
-It should be separated with space or comma with for missing parents coded as 0.
-No header line should be included in the pedigree file.
-Both numeric and alphanumeric formats are acceptable.
-The pedigree does not have to be sorted in any way as the program automatically does this.
-The pedigree file should not have a header line.
+Both numeric and alphanumeric formats are acceptable for the identifiers.
+Missing parents should be coded as ``0``.
+Columns should be separated by spaces or commas.
+The pedigree file should not include a header line.

+There is no need to sort the pedigree in any way as the program automatically performs a internal reordering and recording of the pedigree which is printed out in ``Miscellaneous/InternalDataRecoding.txt`` (see `Miscellaneous`_ section for more information).

 Genotype file
 ^^^^^^^^^^^^^